quixio/template-heat-map/README.md

 # Clickstream Analytics Template

 This is a template application which displays realtime data analytics of customer activity on a website.
-The pink boxes show which products have the most attention at that point.
+The pink boxes show which products have the most attention in realtime.

 ![Alt text](heat_map_image.png)